helsingborg-stad/modularity-my-pages/README.md

 This solution uses their hosted checkout to send the user to their payment site and then redirects the user back to us.

 Testdata for simulating payments on their payment site can be found at http://developers.paynova.com/docs/testing.
-Right now we use card payment with VISA but this can be changed in the api.